Scary Movie 3: Home media

 Disney's Buena Vista Home Entertainment (under the Dimension Home Video banner) released the film on DVD and VHS on May 11, 2004.
-An unrated version titled Scary Movie 3.5 was released on September 30, 2005.
-On September 30, 2005, Disney also finalized their sale of Dimension Films (a sublabel of Miramax) to Bob Weinstein and Harvey Weinstein, who were leaving Miramax's parent company Disney to form an new studio called The Weinstein Company.
+An unrated version titled Scary Movie 3.5 was released on September 30, 2005, the same day Disney finalized their sale of Dimension Films (a sublabel of Miramax) to Bob Weinstein and Harvey Weinstein, who were leaving Miramax's parent company Disney to form a new studio called The Weinstein Company.
 However, Disney/Miramax retained the rights to all of Dimension's films that had been released up until that point, despite the label itself becoming part of The Weinstein Company from October 1, 2005 onward.
 Disney eventually sold Miramax and the pre-October 2005 Dimension library to private equity firm Filmyard Holdings in December 2010.

 Filmyard Holdings licensed the home media rights for several Dimension/Miramax titles to Lionsgate, and on September 20, 2011, Lionsgate Home Entertainment released the film's unrated cut on Blu-ray.
 On December 6, 2011, Lionsgate also released the first three Scary Movie films on a Blu-ray triple feature.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This deal included Scary Movie 3, and ran for five years, eventually ending on June 1, 2016.

 In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
 Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
 Afterwards, Paramount began reissuing many Dimension/Miramax titles they had acquired.
 On February 1, 2021, Paramount Home Entertainment reissued Lionsgate's triple feature Blu-ray, also releasing it as a triple feature DVD.
 Paramount later made Scary Movie 3 available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.